Your subject-specific guide to using library resources.

 There is a trusty IEEE manual that you can refer to for a wide variety of advice including writing for publication in IEEE transactions and Journals.
 It also includes a detailed section on editing references (check out section V, page 34 onwards).
-You may also want to have a look at the IEEE digital toolbox, which allows a pick and mix approach to the advice you might need.
 The University of York’s guide to IEEE is also definitely worth checking out, as along with a really useful in-house manual, there is also an A-Z menu of how to cite and reference in the IEEE style.
 The University of Bath have gone for a more streamlined help sheet, which does what it says on the tin!
 Help!

 Further afield, Murdoch University have created an IEEE library guide with examples of how you would apply the style.
 So with a wealth of guidance and advice, you can’t really go wrong!

 However, some students find it challenging to find the right example for the information they have in front of them.
 Cite Them Right can provide a more accessible explanation and the search function within the online resource allows you to find information quickly.
 Cite them Right is available as a print book and as an online guide.
 You might be asked to log in with your university user ID and password when off campus.

 The APA’s own website is also a great source of information, providing hints and tips about the APA style more broadly.
 We find the APA blog an excellent source to answer questions about the more obscure and funny referencing questions.
 APA also have a very useful online tutorial to help you with all aspects of APA 7th edition.
 The inspired idea of a Frankenreference (when your source doesn't fit into one type) is especially pleasing to us librarians.